taylormck/bouncing_piggies/README.md

 ![Example screenshot](docs/example.png)

+### Results

+For the curious, whether the structs were packed or not had a negligible effect on performance on my machine.
+There was no measureable difference in framerate.

 ### How to run

 This app is written in Odin, so you'll need the Odin compiler set up to compile the app.